-During 2015, the Model Shadow Stock Portfolio declined 15.2%, while the Vanguard Small Cap Index fund (NAESX) was down 3.8% and the DFA U.S. Micro Cap Index fund (DFSCX) was down 3.6%.
-Since its inception in 1993, the Model Shadow Stock Portfolio has a compound annual average return of 15.4%, while the Vanguard 500 Index fund has gained 8.9%.
+Overall, the Model Shadow Stock Portfolio gained 2.0% during April and is now up 3.9% year to date, while the Vanguard Small Cap Index fund (NAESX) was up 1.7% during the month and is up 2.7% for the year.
+The DFA U.S. Micro Cap Index fund (DFSCX) gained 1.1% during April and is up 2.0% for the year.
+Since its inception in 1993, the Model Shadow Stock Portfolio has a compound annual average return of 15.4%, while the Vanguard 500 Index fund (VFINX) has gained 8.9% over the same period.

-Thirty-six stocks passed the screen at the end of December.
-Eight of stocks in the actual portfolio qualified for purchase at the end of December, up from seven at the end of November: CSS Industries (CSS), Key Tronic Corp.
-(KTCC), Rocky Brands (RCKY), Salem Media Group (SALM), Seneca Foods Corp.
-(SENEA), SigmaTron International (SGMA), Townsquare Media (TSQ) and Willis Lease Finance Corp.
+Twenty-eight stocks passed the screen at the end of April.
+Five stocks in the actual portfolio qualified for purchase as of the end of April: CSS Industries (CSS), Key Tronic Corp (KTCC), L S Starrett Co.
+(SCX), Salem Media Group (SALM) and Willis Lease Finance Corp.
 (WLFC).
 Qualified stocks are companies held within the Model Shadow Stock Portfolio that currently meet the initial purchase rules.
 (They are designated as “qualified” in the notes column of the Model Shadow Stock Portfolio table.)

 Click here to see the current purchase and sell rules.
 The size and value rules are subject to revision depending on prevailing market conditions.

-There were no changes to the Model Fund Portfolio this month.
-The next quarterly review of the portfolio will take place in February 2016.
+Following the April quarterly review, no changes were made to the AAII Model Fund Portfolio.
+The next quarterly review of the Model Fund Portfolio will take place in July.